aad59/highlight-script-lines/README.md

 # Automated Script Highlighting: Gloria, *By the Way, Meet Vera Stark*

 This project is a Python program designed to highlight all of Gloria's lines in the play *By the Way, Meet Vera Stark* written by Lynn Nottage.
-As someone cast in the role of Gloria, I created this tool to automate the tedious task of highlighting lines, ensuring accuracy and saving time.
+I created this tool to automate the tedious task of highlighting my lines, ensuring accuracy and eliminating potential stress over missed cues in future rehearsals.

+See `vera_stark.pdf` to view the input file and `gloria.pdf` to view the output file.

-## Features
+## Libraries

-- **Automated Line Highlighting:** The program scans the play's text and highlights all lines spoken by Gloria.
-- **Accuracy:** Eliminates the risk of missing lines that can occur with manual highlighting.
-- **Libraries Used:** Utilizes `pymupdf` for PDF processing and `re` for regular expression matching.
+- `pymupdf` for PDF processing
+- `re` for regular expression matching

-## Requirements

-- Python 3.x
-- `pymupdf` library
-- `re` library (part of Python standard library)

-## Installation
+## Run This Project Locally

 1. Clone the repository:
    ```bash